xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 ## Know when to take the brake
 All my friends know I drive fast, but they are still willing to travel with me.

-## Look, fear nothing, boy.
+## Look, boy, fear nothing and keep moving.

 Wrote on .
-Ready to leave the UK and return to my family.
+Ready to leave the UK and return to my home.